This week we’re going to look at the tragically short career of one of the finest vocal stylists in the history of popular music.

-In Funny Girl, she this number, ‘I’m the Greatest Star’.
-A tour de force of kosher ham.
+In Funny Girl, she performs ‘I’m the Greatest Star’, a tour de force of kosher ham.
 It’s very funny–because it’s ironic.
-Because she presents herself as the ugly duckling ludicrously pretending to be A Star.
+She presents herself as the ugly duckling ludicrously pretending to be A Star.
 But within a very short time, she started coming on with the décolletage and poils and filmed through a misty haze–it ain’t funny, girl.

 If you’re still here, I guess you’re with me in that persecuted minority who wish The Queen would put on some clothes, cover her bodice, and stop trying to convince us that she’s glamorous.
 She can consort with all the Ryan O’Neals and Robert Redfords in the world, and she’s still going to be that liddle Yiddle from Flatbush.
 But I’ll betcha there are very few among us here, the non-BS fans, the heretics, who have really given her a fair break as a serious artist.